 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge you a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you may have provided your consent to the collection, processing, and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please write to us.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purpose you originally agreed to, unless we have another legitimate basis for doing so in law.

 We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK Supervisory authority for data protection issues.

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the process of your personal information.

-If you have any questions about this data protection / privacy notice, please contact us on [email protected]
+If you have any questions about this data protection/privacy notice, please contact us at [email protected]